-Located about 2 hours outside Sacramento is an amazing vertical cave that you can tour 364 days a year.
-It is and great example of everything from stalagmites and stalagmites to columns and helicite.
-When I toured it there were 14 school children enjoying the cave and I wish I would have had these types of learning experiences at my school when I was growing up.
-This 45 minutes tour costs 15 dollars and runs on the hour, here is the review.
+Located about 2 hours outside Sacramento, Black Chasm Cavern is a fantastic vertical cave that you can tour 364 days a year.
+It is an excellent example of everything from stalagmites and stalagmites to columns and helictite.
+When I visited it, 14 school children were enjoying the cave, and I wish I would have had these types of learning experiences at my school when I was growing up.
+This 45 minutes tour costs 15 dollars and runs on the hour, here is all the information.

-We arrived right at 10 and quickly paid / jumped into the 10 o’clock tour.
-Our guide told us a little bit about the history and then we were off into the cave, which is right below the gift shop.
+We arrived right at 10 AM and quickly jumped onto the 10 o’clock tour.
+Our guide told us a little bit about the history, and then we were off into the cave, which is right below the gift shop.

-This is also where you start to see the helecite which is what the cave is famous for and looks like a silly straw.
+This is also where you start to see the helictite, which is what the cave is famous for and looks like a silly straw.

 From here you proceed down the steps to the second platform which is long and skinny,

 This platform allows you to see the vertical depth of the cave.
-From here you can even see the water which is 100 feet below and which they used to do rafting trips through.
-Iwish they still did!
+From here, you can even see the water which is 100 feet below and which they used to make rafting trips through.
+I wish they still did!

-This viewing area is a massive room, about 39 feet high that is covered in stalagmites and helecite.
+This viewing area is a massive room, about 39 feet high, that is covered in stalagmites and helictite.

-The helecite is the most impressive as it is one of the caves with the best collection of this strange creation.
+The helictite is the most impressive as it is one of the caves with the best collection of this strange creation.
 It literally covered one of the walls.

 I sat in awe of this area as there was so much to see in every direction.